The $\mathbb{Z}_2$-genus of Kuratowski minors: Lower bounds on the -genus and Euler -genus Lower bounds on the Z2-genus and Euler Z2-genus

 \begin{lemma}[{\cite[Lemma 5]{SS13_block}}] Let $G$ be a graph that has an independently even drawing $\mathcal{D}$ on a surface $S$ and let $F$ be a forest in $G$.
 Let $h=2g+1$ if $S=M_g$ and $h=g$ if $S=N_g$.
-Then $G$ has a drawing $\mathcal{E}$ in the plane with $h$ crosscaps, such that \begin{enumerate} \item[{\rm 1)}] every pair of independent edges has an even number of common crossings outside the crosscaps, and \item[{\rm 2)}] every edge $f$ of $F$ passes through each crosscap an even number of times; that is, $y^{\mathcal{E}}_f=0$. \end{enumerate} Moreover, the drawing in $S$ corresponding to $\mathcal{E}$ can be obtained from $\mathcal{D}$ by a sequence of continuous deformations of edges and neighborhoods of vertices, so the homology classes of all cycles are preserved between the two drawings. \end{lemma}
+Then $G$ has a crosscap drawing $\mathcal{E}$ in the plane with $h$ crosscaps, such that \begin{enumerate} \item[{\rm 1)}] every pair of independent edges has an even number of common crossings except those at the crosscaps, and \item[{\rm 2)}] every edge $f$ of $F$ passes through each crosscap an even number of times; that is, $y^{\mathcal{E}}_f=0$. \end{enumerate} Moreover, the drawing in $S$ corresponding to $\mathcal{E}$ can be obtained from $\mathcal{D}$ by a sequence of continuous deformations of edges and neighborhoods of vertices, so the homology classes of all cycles are preserved between the two drawings. \end{lemma}

-\begin{lemma}[{\cite[Lemma 4]{SS13_block}}] Let $G$ be a graph that has a drawing $\mathcal{D}$ in the plane with finitely many crosscaps with every pair of independent edges having an even number of common crossings outside the crosscaps.
+\begin{lemma}[{\cite[Lemma 4]{SS13_block}}] Let $G$ be a graph that has a crosscap drawing $\mathcal{D}$ in the plane with finitely many crosscaps with every pair of independent edges having an even number of common crossings except those at the crosscaps.
 Let $d$ be the dimension of the vector space generated by the set $\{y^{\mathcal{D}}_e$; $e\in E(G)\}$.
 Then $G$ has an independently even drawing on a surface of Euler genus $d$. \end{lemma}

 Lemma~\ref{lemma_forest} and Lemma~\ref{lemma_smalleulergenus} imply the following corollary generalizing the strong Hanani--Tutte theorem.

 \begin{corollary} Let $G$ be a connected graph with an independently even drawing on a surface $S$ such that each cycle in the drawing is homologically zero (that is, the homology class of the corresponding closed curve is $0$).
 Then $G$ is planar. \end{corollary}